rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Remember that you can add -vvvv to the command to get verbose debugging.
 I had to do that because the key was failing.
 In the debugs I saw `send_pubkey_test: no mutual signature algorithm` which reminded me to add the `PubKeyAcceptedKeyTypes` to the config file.

 You can also use `ssh 192.168.10.253` and the SSH client will try all the keys.
 I prefer to explicitly call the key, but it doesn't matter if you don't.

+If you want to connect from a Windows computer with Putty I have a link in the references at the end of this section with a tutorial on how to create keys with puttygen.

 ### Can users still login who don't have keys configured?